It was Christmas Day, brunch was over, presents were opened, and little did I know my best present of the day was still to come.

 San Xavier Mission is a national historic landmark and the oldest church in Arizona.
 It was originally built in 1692 on the Tohono O’odham Indian Reservation just south of Tucson, Arizona by Father Kino.
 Although the original church was destroyed, it was rebuilt in 1783.
 The Mission was named in honor of Francis Xavier who was a cofounder of the Society of Jesus.

-The Mission is nestled in the Southern Arizona mountains on the banks of the Santa Cruz River and is often referred to as the White Dove of the desert.
-Here it’s beautiful Spanish Colonial architecture stands out from the surrounding desert terrain beckoning all to visit.
+It is often referred to as the White Dove of the Desert.
+I certainly understood the name as its beautiful Spanish Colonial architecture stands in stark contrast to the surrounding desert terrain beckoning all to visit.

-Photographing the Mission:
+Photographing the San Xavier Mission:

 Photographing the San Xavier Mission had been on my bucket list for many years.
 In fact I had plans to visit the Mission during the winter of 2019 when RV repairs forced me to alter my route.
 In hindsight, everything worked out perfectly as I could not have picked a more perfect time to photograph the Mission than on Christmas Day.

-Best Time to Photograph:
+Best Time to Visit San Xavier

 Front Views: